 We collect, use and are responsible for certain Personal Information about you.
-When we do so we are subject to the General Data Protection Regulation, which applies across the European Union (including in the United Kingdom) and we are responsible as ‘controller’ of that Personal Information for the purposes of those laws.
+When we do so we are subject to data protection laws, including the UK General Data Protection Regulation, and we are a ‘controller’ of your Personal Information for the purposes of those laws.

 - For information concerning Aviva please visit aviva.com